 Lake Tahoe, Nevada/California

-You’ll need it in between all of that hiking.
+You’ll need a nice, relaxing lake day (or ten) in between all of that hiking.

 Bonneville Salt Flats, Utah

 I haven’t been here myself but I’ve heard it’s incredible.
 I went all the way to Bolivia to see the Uyuni Salt Flats and never knew we had one of those over stateside.